specmesh/site/content/blog/SpecMeshAndMSK.md

 On the other hand, when a client is using non-IAM authentication, the added ACLs (including the "allow.everyone.if.no.acl.found" setting) will have an effect.
 In this case, authorization will be controlled by ACLs.
 So, when 'client B,' which uses SASL/SCRAM, attempts to perform any operations, it will be validated against the ACLs that were added.

-In short, to fill in the gaps in above table:
+In short, to fill in the gaps in the above table:

 Authn & Authz mech | Kafka client authn | Kafka client authz | Kafka ACL behaviour | Property allow.everyone.if.no.acl.found
  --- | --- | --- | --- | --- | --- |